Fran Tarkenton: Business ventures and investments

 Mark McCormack helped Tarkenton invest, making him wealthy enough to "retire this week if [he] wanted to", as New York magazine wrote in 1971.
 Tarkenton was a pioneer in computer software, and founder of Tarkenton Software, a program generator company.
 He toured the United States promoting CASE or "computer-aided software engineering" with Albert F. Case, Jr. of Nastec Corporation, but ultimately merged his software firm with James Martin's KnowledgeWare, of which Tarkenton was president until selling the company to Sterling Software in 1994.

+Tarkenton served as a color commentator on Monday Night Football from 1979 to 1982.

 In 1999, Tarkenton was fined by federal regulators as part of a securities fraud sweep.
-According to the LA Times, "In Tarkenton's case, the Hall of Fame quarterback and 10 other former executives of his computer software and consulting firm, KnowledgeWare Inc., were accused of inflating by millions of dollars the company's earnings in reports for its fiscal year ended June 30, 1994.
+According to the L.A.
+Times, "In Tarkenton's case, the Hall of Fame quarterback and 10 other former executives of his computer software and consulting firm, KnowledgeWare Inc., were accused of inflating by millions of dollars the company's earnings in reports for its fiscal year ended June 30, 1994.
 The former Minnesota Vikings quarterback agreed to pay a $100,000 fine and $54,187 in restitution.
 He did not admit any wrongdoing".

 Since then, Tarkenton has been promoting various products and services including Tony Robbins and 1-800-BAR-NONE.
 He also founded GoSmallBiz, a small-business consulting website.
 He also operates an annuity marketing firm called Tarkenton Financial.